 This classic rock radio staple from Styx is neatly split into two parts.
 There’s the baroque, piano-ballad portion, which presents a lonely ship captain on the open sea, and there’s the guitar-fueled finale, which is where the UFO comes in.
 Angels, who are really aliens, rescue the depressed captain and crew and take them on a journey into the final frontier – filled with spacey synthesizer and keyboard effects.
 Singer Dennis DeYoung said he wrote this song because he was sad about his band’s lack of success at the time.
 Like the extraterrestrials in the song, "Come Sail Away" rescued Styx and became one of the band’s biggest hits.

 In creating this metal classic, Megadeth was inspired by the UFO conspiracy theories suggesting that Hangar 18 at Wright-Patterson Air Force Base in Ohio is where the U.S. government hides aliens and their spaceships – such as the infamous craft said to have landed in Roswell, N.M.
 Although then-drummer Nick Menza was credited as the band’s alien believer, the lyrics also tie into frontman Dave Mustaine’s anti-authoritarian stance: “Military intelligence / Two words combined that can’t make sense.”

-This hit single – along with ‘5D (Fifth Dimension)’ – brought about the first use of the term “space rock.”
-The country-rock jangle of ‘Mr. Spaceman,’ of course, bears no resemblance to the progressive rock epics that would be associated with that term in the ’70s but the subject matter of this two-minute tune is nevertheless right at home with those later works.
+This hit single – along with "5D (Fifth Dimension)" – brought about the first use of the term “space rock.”
+The country-rock jangle of "Mr. Spaceman," of course, bears no resemblance to the progressive rock epics that would be associated with that term in the ’70s but the subject matter of this two-minute Byrds tune is nevertheless right at home with those later works.
 Roger McGuinn wrote the light-hearted tale about a man who is visited by UFOs every night, but is disappointed when they refuse to bring him aboard and take him for a spin around the universe.
-McGuinn hoped that extraterrestrials might be encouraged to contact earth if they heard the Byrds’ song on AM radio (although he was disappointed to learn that AM signals dissipate quickly in outer space).
+McGuinn hoped that extraterrestrials might be encouraged to contact Earth if they heard the song on AM radio; unfortunately, AM signals dissipate quickly in outer space.
 Thanks for trying, Roger.